Sustainable Exploration

 • Refuse

-Each determination is accompanied by a written rationale that documents irreversible constraints, dominant uncertainties, assumptions, and what would need to change for the decision to be revisited.
+Each determination is accompanied by a written rationale that documents irreversible constraints, dominant uncertainties, assumptions, and the conditions required for the decision to be revisited.

 We do not provide advice, recommendations, optimization, or execution guidance.
 Refusal and deferral are legitimate outcomes.